Koji Kin: Why Japanese people stay healthy and live longer

 The health benefits of koji-rich foods are numerous, which also includes having probiotic properties.

-Probiotics are often called “good” or “helpful” bacteria with studies showing these live bacteria help protect against disease and enhance immune function.
+Probiotics are often called “good” bacteria with studies showing these live cultures help protect against disease and enhance immune function.

-Also, the fermentation of soya beans using Koji to create miso is known to increase the levels of isoflavones.
+Also, the fermentation of soya beans using Koji to create miso soup is known to increase the levels of isoflavones.

 Many researchers believe Koji is the reason why the Japanese have the highest life expectancy (83 years) in the world and in general, remain in good health well into their final years.